nizierounicetas/InnoInternship/README.md

 # InnoInternship
-Repository for practical assignments at the internship in the direction of data engineering
+Repository for practical tasks at the internship in the direction of data engineering